Vinit519/Database-Design-and-Optimization-Using-SQL/README.md

 ## Contribution
-I, **[Chitransh Jaiswal](https://www.linkedin.com/in/jaiswalchitransh/)** developed this Project Individually.
-I was responsible for all aspects of the project, including design, development, testing, and documentation.
+This project was initially started by **[Chitransh Jaiswal](https://www.linkedin.com/in/jaiswalchitransh/)**.
+It was further **designed, optimized, and extended** by **[Vinit Patil](https://www.linkedin.com/in/vinit-patil-a7a852329/)**.
+I was responsible for all aspects of the project, including:

+- Database schema design and normalization
+- Implementation of indexing, stored procedures, and transaction management
+- Optimization of queries for improved performance and efficiency
+- Testing and validation of SQL queries and workflows
+- Documentation of project features and usage instructions

-Contributions to improve the efficiency, readability, or functionality of the code are welcome.
+Contributions to improve efficiency, readability, or functionality of the code are welcome.
 To contribute:

-1. Fork the repository.
+1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`).
+2. Create a new branch (`git checkout -b feature/your-feature`)
-3. Make your changes.
+3. Make your changes
-4. Commit your changes (`git commit -am 'Add some feature'`).
+4. Commit your changes (`git commit -am 'Add some feature'`)
-5. Push to the branch (`git push origin feature/your-feature`).
+5. Push to the branch (`git push origin feature/your-feature`)
-6. Create a new Pull Request.
+6. Create a new Pull Request

-Please ensure your contributions adhere to the coding standards and follow the existing style and structure.
+Please ensure your contributions adhere to coding standards and follow the existing style and structure.

 ---